What is Biocontrol?

-Biological control (biocontrol) is the selection and introduction of a natural enemy of an invasive plant or insect pest which suppresses that pest in its home range, and the “reuniting” of this natural enemy with the invasive pest to provide long-term, cost-effective, and sustainable pest management.
-Historically, the focus of introducing a biocontrol was solely pest reduction, with little or no focus on minimizing unintended consequences.
-However, changes in the 1970s prioritized the environmental safety of overarching frameworks for all biocontrol projects, which dramatically changed the protocols and regulations for selection, testing, release, and monitoring.
-Since then, the practice of biocontrol in Hawaiʻi and across the globe has been successfully used to manage some of the world’s worst pests.
+Classical biological control (biocontrol) is the selection and introduction of a natural enemy of an invasive plant or insect pest which suppresses that pest in its home range, and the “reuniting” of this natural enemy with the invasive pest to provide long-term, cost-effective, and sustainable pest management.
+There are other forms of biocontrol, including augmentative and conservation biocontrol (learn more on those here), but this site does not focus on those types.

 Biocontrol projects in Hawaiʻi are cooperative efforts between multiple agencies and organizations, including the Hawaiʻi Department of Land and Natural Resources Division of Forestry and Wildlife, Hawaiʻi Department of Agriculture, USDA Forest Service, University of Hawaiʻi, and international partners to plan, research, implement, and monitor projects.